Kris Bryant activated, in Rockies' lineup vs Dodgers – KION546

 Bryant hit safely in his first 11 games with the Rockies and then slumped before being placed on the 10-day IL on April 25.
 He returned on May 21 but played in just two games and ended up back on the injured list.

-Bryant is hitting .270 with four doubles, four RBI and no home runs.
+Bryant is hitting .270 with four doubles, four RBIs and no home runs.

 To make room for Bryant on the active roster, Colorado optioned right-handed pitcher Ryan Feltner to Triple-A. The Rockies also activated reliever Ty Blach from the 15-day IL and placed infielder/outfielder Sean Bouchard on the 10-day IL with an oblique strain.